 Welcome to LIAG

 We are the Leibniz Institute for Applied Geophysics - LIAG.
-The LIAG is an independent, research institute that uses geophysical methods to solve attending and solving geoscientific questions.
+The LIAG is an independent, research institute that uses geophysical methods to solve geoscientific questions.
 The focus of our work is exploring structures and processes in the subsurface, and the development of methods and techniques required in geophysics, geohydraulics, geothermics, and geochronology.

 Research targets are directed to address the needs of the society and solve issues of future concern.
 The institute's activities are mainly in Germany.
 It cooperates with national and international partners.